Compare Cursor and GitHub Copilot side by side. Both are tools in the Coding Agents category.

 | Category | Coding Agents | Coding Agents |

-| Pricing | Freemium | Freemium |
+| Pricing | Freemium | Freemium tiers with usage-based AI Credits (June 2026) |

-| Best For | Developers who want the deepest AI integration in their code editor | Professional developers who want AI-powered code completion integrated into their IDE |
+| Best For | Developers who want the deepest AI integration in their code editor | Solo developers through Fortune 500 enterprises who want the most integrated, broadly-supported AI coding assistant |

 | Website | cursor.com | github.com |